youkaichao/TRUMPY/README.md

-# pytorch_backward_memory_analysis
-Analyze backward memory usage in pytorch!
+# Estimate GPU memory usage in CPU!

 Run in cpu, and get a rough estimate for GPU memory usage!